darkoverlordofdata/bosco/readme.md

 Bosco is...
 * A chocolaty shell for your code
 * [An insane hologramic monkey](http://bosco.darkoverlordofdata.com/)
-* An experimental game shell that connects your game to the browser
+* An experimental game shell.

 ## Bosco Stack